I show you how to make yogurt the french way easily at home.

 To make thicker yogurt you can add some powdered milk when you mix milk with yogurt starter.
 Another way to make thicker yogurt is to use ultra fatty whole milk or even raw unpasteurized milk (this is still common practice in Europe).
 And straining help of course too.

-Recipes to use your homemade french yogurt
+Recipes to use your yogurt

 Dear Reader, did you try the Recipe?